CTMQ

 It’s All About the Farting Mushrooms BLT Greer Road Red Trail November 22, 2015 If that title doesn’t draw you in... you are dead inside.
 I’m not saying that it will inspire you to pack a snack and hit the road to the backwoods of backwoodsy Burlington, but... actually, it should.
 Farting mushrooms?! … [Read more...]

-Filed Under: Hikes, Bikes & Paddles, Hiking Challenges, Land Trust Hikes, New Post Tagged With: Burlington, Burlington Land Trust, Hartford County, Hikes with my Boys, Plants, video
+Filed Under: Hikes, Bikes & Paddles, Hiking Challenges, Land Trust Hikes, New Post Tagged With: Burlington, Burlington Land Trust, Hikes with my Boys, Plants, video

 "On the morrow morning..."
-The Auncient Oak, Bethlehem November 1, 2014 On the morrow morning Ricciardo went to an auncient woman of his acquaintance, who was the Mistresse of a Bathing-house, and there where he had appointed Madame Catulla, that the Bath should bee prepared for her, giving her to understand the … [Read more...]
+The Auncient Oak, Bethlehem November 2014 This tree fell during a storm in 2022.
+See comment at bottom for more information.
+On the morrow morning Ricciardo went to an auncient woman of his acquaintance, who was the Mistresse of a Bathing-house, and there where he had appointed … [Read more...]

 Poncirus trifoliata, Hardy Orange Calvary Episcopal Church, Stonington Location: In back, near the church in the courtyard Height: 17 Feet Circumference: 48 inches I don’t go to church and I will never go to church, other than for weddings and funerals for people who have such things in churches.
 I am … [Read more...]

-Filed Under: Biology & Geology, Everything Else Tagged With: Calvin, National Champion Trees, national Champions, New London County, Plants, Stonington, Trees
+Filed Under: Biology & Geology, Everything Else Tagged With: Calvin, National Champion Trees, national Champions, Plants, Stonington, Trees

-Cercis canadensis var. texensis, Texas Redbud Loomis Chaffee School, Windsor Location: In front of Erickson Gym Height: 22 Feet Circumference: 12 inches I love this page and I love you for coming here to read it.
+Cercis canadensis var. texensis, Texas Redbud Loomis-Chaffee School, Windsor I love this page and I love you for coming here to read it.
 Unfortunately, Loomis-Chaffee dug up this tree and trashed it in 2018.
-This National Champion tree. … [Read more...]
+This National Champion tree.
+Shame on your Loomis.
+Shame.
+I wrote the following in 2013, before Loomis … [Read more...]

-Filed Under: Biology & Geology, Everything Else Tagged With: Hartford County, National Champion Trees, national Champions, Plants, Private School, Trees, Windsor
+Filed Under: Biology & Geology, Everything Else Tagged With: Closed/Gone/Former, National Champion Trees, national Champions, Plants, Private Schools, Trees, Windsor

 Thayer Brook Cascades